-In order to have a successful performance appraisal system it must be accepted throughout the organisation and there must be a genuine commitment to the achievement of both organisational and individual standards.
-This may require consultation to ensure employees do not harbour reservations regarding the fairness and accuracy of either the performance standards, the measurement methods.
-As always, consulting over performance standards does not give employee 'veto' rights; the employer should allow the employee an opportunity to comment on the process, without directly seeking their agreement.
+In order to have a successful performance appraisal system, it must be accepted throughout the organisation, and there must be a genuine commitment to the achievement of both organisational and individual standards.
+This may require consultation to ensure employees do not doubt the fairness and accuracy of the performance standards or measurement methods.
+Consulting over performance standards does not give employee 'veto' rights on it.
+The employer should allow the employee an opportunity to comment on the process, without directly seeking their agreement.